edgd1er/nordlynx-transmission/README.md

 # nordlynx-transmission

-/!\ please consider this project as a work in progress especially concerning iptables/leak management.
+/!\ please consider this project as a work in progress especially concerning iptables/leak management when not using nordvpn client (ie: NORDVPN_PRIVKEY found).

 purpose: compare wireguard and nordlynx speed transmisssion.